By Dave |

 I have developed a wide range of project-related streaming video training products under the MASTERCLASS brand name.
 In addition, I also run project management training seminars across the world, and I am a prolific writer on the many topics of project management.

 Founded way back in 1997, I also spent 25 years as a senior project manager for USA multinationals, and have deep experience in project management

 I believe in challenging the current way that project management training is delivered.
-My video training Primers are beautifully designed, simple to absorb in easy steps, and are downloaded direct to your computer.
+My video training Masterclasses are beautifully designed, simple to absorb in easy steps, and are downloaded direct to your computer.

 Project Management is a life-skill.

 No matter what industry you work in, no matter what position you hold.
 No matter what specialist skills you have acquired.
 Project Management knowledge, skills and experience will help you become better at your life’s chosen profession.

 Most traditional ‘0ff-the-job’ project management training courses have been done in the classroom.
 Books may be used to supplement this, but it has been proven that face-to-face multimedia training works best in terms of the delegate absorption and their ability to apply it after the course.